galenhuntington/g60/README.md

 _D_ at 9, and _B_ at 3.
 There are 80 choices in all.

-The _A_ one doesn’t matter much since nothing is before it, but being even reduces the affect on the first digit a little.
+The _A_ one doesn’t matter much since nothing is before it, but being even reduces the effect on the first digit a little.
 For _C_, 40 is clearly best, not quite dividing 60, but only being off by a factor of two (which means only one bit of effect), and dividing 60².
 The same is true of 24 for _F_, and for _G_ there is no reason to